remix-run/react-router/README.md

 Thanks, Ember
 -------------

-This library is highly inspired by the Ember.js routing API.
-In general, it's a translation of the Ember router api to React.
-Huge thanks to the Ember team for solving the hardest part already.
+React Router was initially inspired by Ember's fantastic Router.
+Many thanks to the Ember team.